lucasnachtigall/Node-Server/README.md

 # TeamUp Project

-Simple node + express server with user authentication for articles creating/editing/deleting.
+Simple node + express server with user authentication for articles creating/editing/deleting using MongoDB and Jade(Pug).